Sunday, May 31, 2026

 For those that know me fairly well, you know how much I appreciate a sleek body, four wheels, and a combustion engine.
 Those of you that also appreciate those things know that Japan is a field of Eden for car culture.
 And yet, I really haven't touched any of that in the writing of this journey.
 Well fear not because today was the day we went full throttle.
 So strap in, rev those engines, and put the pedal to the metal as we take a peek into Japan's car culture.

 Ryan and I started the day by taking multiple modes of transportation to a rural part of Tokyo.
 Out here where the main flow and noise of Tokyo cannot be found, stood a Subaru dealership, with an STI gallery.
 It is here both the Subaru and car enthusiast can enter an up close and personal experience for this brand of car.
 Upon entering the doors, we were greeted by a young woman ready to welcome any visitor to the gallery.
 She provided us with a booklet that contained a treasure hunt designed to make you visit every section of the gallery.
 We thanked her and began exploring.
 Two things immediately caught my eye.
 The first is that they had actual Subarus used in professional motorsports sitting right there for you to see.
-And not only to see but they made sure we new that we were allowed to climb inside.
+And not only to see but they made sure we knew that we were allowed to climb inside.
 I have seen race cars up close many times, but this was the first time I was able to climb inside one, feel my body conform to the seat, let my hand hover over the shifter, and for a brief moment, picture myself flying down the track or kicking up dirt from a rally course while chasing the checkers.
 One of the cars on display was that of renowned rally driver Colin McRae, who tragically died in a helicopter crash.
 So it was a surreal experience to be able to see that car.

 The second thing that I noticed early on was a couple of the cylindrical beam poles that had names written in sharpie all over them.
 The showroom allowed visitors to autograph those beams.
 So given the opportunity to note my presence in a foreign land, I signed one of the beams.
 If you ever happen to find yourself in the STI showroom in Japan, see if you can find my name.
 Other highlights a timeline of toy Subaru cars from the beginning until present day, a racing simulator you could play with a full chair and wheel setup, as well as the mini scavenger hunt they provided.